Eazy vs Google Slides: A Content-First Editor vs the Free Default in 2026

 Pricing: Free vs Free (With a Catch)

 Google Slides is free for personal use, but Gemini AI features require Google Workspace Business Standard ($14/user/month).
 Eazy offers free early access with credits included and no watermark.
 For individuals, both have free entry points.
-For teams wanting AI features, Google Workspace pricing applies, while Eazy's early access includes AI at no cost.
+For teams wanting AI features, Google Workspace pricing applies, while Eazy's early access includes the full content-first workflow at no cost.

 Google Slides' biggest advantage is price: it's free with a personal Google account, and most people already have one.
 But the AI features that make it competitive — Gemini-powered generation, Imagen 3 images, contextual suggestions — require a Business Standard plan at $14/user/month or higher.
 Free-tier Gemini in Slides is significantly limited.

-Eazy's early access is genuinely free: no watermark, all designer styles available, AI agent edits included.
-This means you can create real presentations for real use cases without paying anything.
-When paid plans are introduced, they'll be designed to remain competitive — but right now, the full product is available at no cost.
+Eazy's early access is genuinely free: no watermark, the full write-first editor, the ability to bring your files, themes, and PDF/PPTX export included.
+You can create real presentations for real use cases without paying anything.
+When paid plans are introduced, they'll be designed to remain competitive — but right now, the full content-first workflow is available at no cost.

 Collaboration: Google's Strongest Advantage